leewtai/leewtai.github.io/courses/applied_methods/homeworks/hw0.md

 axes labeled with units.
 Inflation should be on the y-axis.

 #### Q3 - Fit a regression and analyze the output
-Fit an OLS to the scatter plot in Q2 and examine the fitted slope between these variables.
+Fit an OLS to the scatter plot in Q2 and report the fitted slope and its p-value.
+Why is the slope relevant to our problem here (at most 3 sentences)?

 #### Q4 - Assumptions
-What assumptions were required for your interpretation in Q3 to make sense?
+Which assumptions were required for your p-value in Q3 to make sense?

-#### Q5 - Test whether the inflation is independent of the unemployment rate via unemploymne==
+#### Q5 - Test whether the inflation is independent of the unemployment rate via permutation test
+Please write the code for the following:
 - Calculate the correlation between the 2 variables and record this value.
 - Repeat the following 1000 times: shuffle the order of one of the variables, then recalculate the correlation.
 - Please plot the histogram of these recalculated correlations against the original correlation.
 - Please comment on what you can infer from the histogram

-#### Q6
+#### Q6 (not graded)
 - Please setup your Zoom account so your headshot photo will be displayed even when your camera is off.

+{% include lib/mathjax.html %}